AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/Anatomy of an Assembly Program.md

 An assembly source file (.asm) has three major sections: _.data_, _.bss_, and _.text_.
 Both the _.data_ and _.bss_ sections store data; _.text_ contains the source code.

 ## .data
 The _.data_ section contains modifiable, initialized data that can be accessed anywhere in the program.

+### Declaring Variables
-Data is declared in the format <br /> `<name> <datatype> <value>`.
+Standard variables are declared in the format <br /> `<name> <datatype> <value>`.
 For example, in the [_HelloWorld.asm_](https://github.com/EthanC2/Notes-and-Writeups/blob/main/Assembly%20(x86%2064-bit)/Example%20Programs/HelloWorld.asm) program, the text containing 'Hello, World!' is declared as <br /> `text db "Hello, World!"`.

-### Declaring Variables

 ### Declaring Constants
 Constants can be declared with _equ_.
 Declaring a lucky number 7 would be: `luckynum equ 10`.
 Using _equ_ means that this variable is read-only.